The Mega Ship Documentary – A Shipping Container Vessel

 “We took an empty shipping container and turned it into the ultimate cottage workshop.”

 They decide to paint the container black to contrast with the natural environment and implement the wooden doors.
 Once the doors are finished, all that is left is trimming the deck.
-The finished product is a beautiful outdoor space with a safe and durable storage area.
+The finished DIY shipping container features a beautiful outdoor space with a safe and durable storage area.
 In their next video, Kevin and Andrew show how they make the rooftop deck to top off this dream shipping container workshop.

 If building your own shipping container workshop sounds like your kind of Broject, let us help you!
-Contact us for a quote and we’ll get you started with everything you need.
+Contact us for a quote and we’ll get you started with everything you need for your DIY shipping container project.

 |READ MORE ON OUR WEBSITE|